 Adult, pediatric, and neonatal ventilation

-MR conditional up to 50 mT
+MR-Conditional up to 50 mT

 The HAMILTON-MR1 mechanical ventilator has been specially designed and shielded to ventilate your patient in the vicinity of an MRI scanner.
-It can accompany your patient from the ICU to the scanner for the duration of the test, and back to the ICU, increasing the safety of care.All features
+It can accompany your patient from the ICU to the scanner for the duration of the procedure, and back to the ICU, increasing the safety of care.All features

 You can use the HAMILTON-MR1 mechanical ventilator at a magnetic field strength of 50 mT (equivalent to 1 m distance for a 3T static magnetic field scanner), without creating any MR image artifacts.